MicrosoftDocs/sdk-api/sdk-api-src/content/mfobjects/nf-mfobjects-imfmediabuffer-lock.md

 Locking the buffer does not prevent other threads from calling <b>Lock</b>, so you should not rely on this method to synchronize threads.

-This method does not allocate any memory, or transfer ownership of the memory to the caller.
+This method does not return a newly allocated memory block, nor transfer ownership of the memory to the caller.
 Do not release or free the memory; the media buffer will free the memory when the media buffer is destroyed.

 If you modify the contents of the buffer, update the current length by calling <a href="https://docs.microsoft.com/windows/desktop/api/mfobjects/nf-mfobjects-imfmediabuffer-setcurrentlength">IMFMediaBuffer::SetCurrentLength</a>.

-If the buffer supports the <a href="https://docs.microsoft.com/windows/desktop/api/mfobjects/nn-mfobjects-imf2dbuffer">IMF2DBuffer</a> interface, you should use the <a href="https://docs.microsoft.com/windows/desktop/api/mfobjects/nf-mfobjects-imf2dbuffer-lock2d">IMF2DBuffer::Lock2D</a> method to lock the buffer.
-For 2-D buffers, the <b>Lock2D</b> method is more efficient than the <b>Lock</b> method.
-If the buffer is locked using <b>Lock2D</b>, the Lock method might return <b>MF_E_INVALIDREQUEST</b>.
+This method may internally allocate some memory.
+Depending on the interfaces the buffer supports, some better alternatives might exist which reduce the chance of allocating memory.
+If the buffer supports the <a href="https://docs.microsoft.com/windows/desktop/api/mfobjects/nn-mfobjects-imf2dbuffer2">IMF2DBuffer2</a> interface, you should use the <a href="https://docs.microsoft.com/windows/desktop/api/mfobjects/nf-mfobjects-imf2dbuffer2-lock2dsize">IMF2DBuffer2::Lock2DSize</a> method to lock the buffer.
+For 2-D buffers, the <b>Lock2DSize</b> method is more efficient than the <b>Lock</b> method.
+If the buffer does not support the <a href="https://docs.microsoft.com/windows/desktop/api/mfobjects/nn-mfobjects-imf2dbuffer2">IMF2DBuffer2</a> interface but supports the <a href="https://docs.microsoft.com/windows/desktop/api/mfobjects/nn-mfobjects-imf2dbuffer">IMF2DBuffer</a> interface, you should use the <a href="https://docs.microsoft.com/windows/desktop/api/mfobjects/nf-mfobjects-imf2dbuffer-lock2d">IMF2DBuffer::Lock2D</a> method to lock the buffer.
+For 2-D buffers, the <b>Lock2D</b> method is more efficient than the <b>Lock</b> method (but less efficient than the <b>Lock2DSize</b> method).
+If the buffer is locked using <b>Lock2D</b> or <b>Lock2DSize</b>, the <b>Lock</b> method might return <b>MF_E_INVALIDREQUEST</b>.

 This interface is available on the following platforms if the Windows Media Format 11 SDK redistributable components are installed: